 The American Red Cross advises the following tips to ensure your safety:

 Whether the weather is hot, or whether the weather is cold, expect the unexpected from changes in the water, air, currents, debris, aquatic life, water depth, and the activities of those around you.
 Checking the weather and water conditions could prevent your activities on the water from being a total washout.

 Learn how to swim or take swimming lessons before you go.
 Brush up on your CPR by taking a course at a location near you so you’re prepared in the event someone drowns.
 Take note of any designated areas that are safe for swimming and never leave children unattended.
 Keep life jackets nearby in or around the water.
 It’s also best to swim with a friend, which sounds more fun anyway!

 Only dive into water that is at least 9 feet deep.
 Resist the temptation of diving or jumping from a tree, ledge or bridge.
 Also, for your safety, do not drink or do drugs while swimming.

 - Don’t drink the water

-Avoid ingesting water that could potentially be contaminated from sewage, animal waste and water runoff.
+Avoid ingesting water that could potentially be contaminated by sewage, animal waste, and water runoff.
 Even swimming in contaminated water can be unsafe.
 Eww!

 - Boat safety is important-no “boats” about it!

 If you’re going boating for your Labor Day holiday, luck you!
-Always wear a U.S. Coast Guard-approved life jacket, avoid the propellers, don’t inhale the carbon monoxide poisoning and get a free vessel safety check by the USCG before you “boat”!
+Always wear a U.S. Coast Guard-approved life jacket, avoid the propellers, don’t inhale carbon monoxide, and get a free vessel safety check by the USCG before you “boat”!